Kitty Flanagan: Early career

 At the age of 21, Flanagan road-tripped around Australia and liked Western Australia so much that she moved there and lived in the Perth suburb of Cottesloe for a couple of years and later lived in Bunbury and Geraldton.
 She occasionally read news and weather at a country radio station, waited tables and lasted only three weeks cleaning and packing crayfish in a Geraldton crayfish factory before she resigned.
 She trained and briefly worked as a physical education teacher before beginning a job in advertising.

 In 1989, Flanagan began her five-year stint as an advertising agency copywriter, creating campaigns for products such as Quik chocolate drinking powder.
 After five years as a copywriter, she was fired in June 1993.
 Following her exit from advertising, she worked as a bartender at a hotel where there was an open mic night, so she decided to try stand-up.
 Her first attempt was a success and she then started her comedy career in 1994 doing stand-up at an open mic night at the Harold Park Hotel in Sydney.
-Her debut performance at the Harold Park Hotel led to a spot in the final of the hotel's Comic of the Year competition where she placed third and won a bottle of red wine.
+Her debut performance at the hotel led to a spot in the final of the hotel's Comic of the Year competition where she placed third and won a bottle of red wine.
 Flanagan had been doing stand-up comedy for six months before she was spotted in December 1994 by the producer of Full Frontal.
 Flanagan joined the cast as both a writer and performer in 1995.
-Flanagan left Full Frontal in late 1996 to concentrate on her stand-up while she continued writing and acting for television in Shaun Micallef's World Around Him, The Micallef Program, The 50 Foot Show and The Fat.
+She left the show in late 1996 to concentrate on her stand-up while she continued writing and acting for television in Shaun Micallef's World Around Him, The Micallef Program, The 50 Foot Show and The Fat.

 2001–2009: UK and the world

 Flanagan moved to the UK in 2001 to further her comedy career and do more stand-up.
 She performed on television in The Sketch Show as well as making numerous stand-up appearances on The World Stands Up for Comedy Central.
 As well as performing, she produced a short film, Dating Ray Fenwick, in which she also had a small role and also wrote material for her former Sketch Show co-star Karen Taylor's sketch comedy show Touch Me, I'm Karen Taylor.
 She also wrote for various other shows on the BBC, Channel Four and Sky Television.
 She also worked with author and screenwriter Sean Condon to develop his screwball comedy script Splitsville as a hook for a television series, which later evolved into an e-book.
-During her time in the UK, she would regularly return to Australia for short visits and appear on television shows including Rove, Good News Week, Spicks and Specks and The Sideshow.
+During her time in the UK, she regularly returned to Australia for short visits and appearances on television shows including Rove, Good News Week, Spicks and Specks and The Sideshow.

 Flanagan took her stand-up internationally and performed at many major comedy festivals, including Edinburgh, Melbourne, Montreal, Kilkenny, Cape Town and Johannesburg.